AhmedFadel0393/Fadel-vois-task/README.md

 0 0 * * * sudo /home/ec2-user/logs-script.sh -c

-Both S3 bucket and EC2s are created on region Europe (Frankfurt) Access credentials for the EC2s on vois-user-access.csv on the repo
+Both S3 bucket and EC2s are created on region Europe (Frankfurt) A user is created who owns access to both EC2s and S3 bucket whose credentials are in file "vois-user-access.csv" on the repo.